 Brown also threw his support behind the sale of San Quentin State Prison, prompted by a question from Assemblyman Jared Huffman, D-San Rafael, who backs that proposal.

 "Turn it into an expensive, urban environment worth billions," Brown said.
-"It's not the most obvious place to put a prison."

 "Being able to address the state's fiscal situation in a manner that brings people together is going to be key, and Jerry Brown has the ability to do that," said Kerry Mazzoni, a lobbyist and former assemblywoman, state education secretary and Marin supervisorial candidate.

 "We have in Jerry Brown an individual who has proven himself," said Richard Rubin, who hosted the fundraiser.
 "We can't afford this state to get more out of control than it already is."